juji-io/site/blog/5-design-tips-for-conversational-ai-designers-to-make-a-proactive-ai-agent.md

 ![The user asks a related question](/assets/uploads/design_tips_2.4.png "Image 2.4")

 Feel overwhelmed that you have to handle all the above situations and don't know how?
-No worries, conversational AI designers can use Juji Studio to prepare an AI agent to handle all the situations mentioned effortlessly 100% #NOCODE.
+No worries, conversational AI designers can use Juji Studio to prepare an AI agent to handle all the situations mentioned effortlessly with 100% #NOCODE.
 For example, A designer can easily toggle options to decide whether to accept a user's "I don't know" excuse or gibberish input in a specific conversation topic.

 ![Toggle options to decide whether to accept a user's "I don't know" excuse or gibberish input ](/assets/uploads/design_tips_2.5.png "Image 2.5")